-We are proud to announce a solo show by the New York-based artist Ethan Cook.
+We are proud to present a solo show by the New York-based artist Ethan Cook.
 For the first time he combines painted, ready-made canvases, with hand-woven canvases, made from pre-colored cotton threads.
 This development marks a significant step in the artist’s practice, based on rules and systems.

 Cook’s reduced visual language shifts the focus to the color fields and irregularities in the surface: the hand-woven areas reveal errors, which occur during the loom’s repetitious process, whilst the uniform, machine-made canvas is interrupted by clean and solid brush strokes.
 Thus the grid-like structures of both materials are destabilized by marks and gestures, undetermined by the artist’s inner life and mood, but rather by the principle of the systems involved.
 Subsequently the irregularities directly reference the process-based production and the material ground of the picture plane, which they map.